henryngcw/claude-usage-menubar/README.md

 | ------------------ | -------------------------------------------------------------------- |
 | `🤖 42% · 3:15 PM` | normal — session usage + reset time                                  |
 | `🤖 0% · idle`     | no data — not logged in, unreachable, or rate-limited (see dropdown) |

-### Install

-1. Copy/symlink `claude-usage.5m.sh` into your SwiftBar plugin folder.
-2. Make it executable: `chmod +x claude-usage.5m.sh`.
-3. Refresh SwiftBar's plugin list (or restart SwiftBar) to pick it up.

 ### Polling interval